In 2017, I started a wonderful and stressful adventure in a startup. The goal was to build a large learning platform.

 Inclusive: The Design System must be designed for everyone, regardless of the context of use and the level of users’ maturity with digital technologies.
 It must integrate the main rules of usability and accessibility.

 A Design System is usually materialized on a website accessible by all stakeholders who can work on a design topic.

-It’s generally composed of 4 large parts and a space to recover resources.
+It’s generally composed of 4 large parts and space to recover resources.

-- Visual guidelines: Bring together all the rules around color, typography, iconography, imagery and data visualization.
+Visual guidelines: Bring together all the rules around colour, typography, iconography, imagery and data visualization.